A walking tour along a continuous route in central Japan.

 Day 3 O-tsumago – Kaida Plateau – Kiso-Fukushima

 After an early breakfast we set off again along the Nakasendo for nearby Tsumago, a beautifully maintained, traditional post town.
-We spend a little time exploring before continuing on our way for about 6 kilometres (3.75 miles) to Nagiso.
+We spend a little time exploring here before continuing on our way for about six kilometres (3.75 miles) to Nagiso.
 Here an interesting footbridge provides us with a hint of two colourful people once associated with the area; a geisha, who appeared on the front cover of Harper's Bazaar magazine in 1900, and her tycoon partner, who built the first of the many hydro-electric power stations found in the Kiso Valley.

 We catch a local train to Kiso-Fukushima for the beginning of our walk over a pass on the Hida Road, an old trail that connected with the Nakasendo Way that leads us through forests to the Kaida Plateau.
 The plateau is dominated by the sacred Mt.
 Ontake, an active volcano that provides an impressive backdrop to one of the most picturesque areas of Japan.
 We return to Kiso-Fukushima and our accommodation, a delightful inn with onsen thermal hot spring baths, for the night.